fidelity/kconnect/docs/book/src/commands/use.md

 * [kconnect](index.md)	 - The Kubernetes Connection Manager CLI
 * [kconnect use aks](use_aks.md)	 - Connect to the aks cluster provider and choose a cluster.
 * [kconnect use eks](use_eks.md)	 - Connect to the eks cluster provider and choose a cluster.
+* [kconnect use rancher](use_rancher.md)	 - Connect to the rancher cluster provider and choose a cluster.

 > NOTE: this page is auto-generated from the cobra commands